merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 Daniel also exposed his perspective on the benefits of the composable approach such as faster time to value, best-of-breed approach, customer centric, flexibility to integrate with existing marketing stack, specifically tailored end solution and technology freedom.

-Finally, he explain why Sitecore connect is the key on this ecosystem and how it will enable Marketers to have a better view of who their customers are (365 customer view).
+Finally, he explained why Sitecore connect is the key in this ecosystem and how it will enable Marketers to have a better view of who their customers are (365 customer view).

 ## Hacking Sitecore
-Thomas Stern's session went about how many CVE's there are that are related to Sitecore.
+Thomas Stern's session was about how many CVEs there are that are related to Sitecore.
 Good links to check are: https://www.cve.org/ and https://cve.mitre.org/.
-It was showed how one could go about exploiting one of those CVE's, as one of them has been discovered by the speaker himself.
+It showed how one could go about exploiting one of those CVEs, as one of them has been discovered by the speaker himself.
 Most of them should be hard to accomplish, as they need to have firewall down, or have some admin account details, or even both.
-Anyway, if you're under Sitecore 9 you should take extra care and check the links above.
+Anyway, if you're under Sitecore 9, you should take extra care and check the links above.

-Take away from the session was, of course, every Sitecore version under 10.1 should be updated because it has multiple security holes (especially solr).
+Takeaway from the session was, of course, that every Sitecore version under 10.1 should be updated because it has multiple security holes (especially solr).

 ## 5 Content Hub hidden gems to level up your integration project
-Presentation for Content Hub Developers highlighting some features and showing some tips and tricks.
+During his presentation for Content Hub Developers, Szymon Kuzniak highlighted some features and showed some tips and tricks.

 * Usage of transformations instead of renditions:
 Transformations are transient versions of images that can be generated on the fly (while renditions are persistent).
 Note that transformations only support smart crop or center crop.